Young Projects' Match Maker was selected by Times Square Arts in collaboration with Van Alen Institute as the 2014 Times

 Times Square Arts collaborated with Van Alen Institute to select Young Projects' Match-Maker as the winner of the 2014 Times Square Valentine Heart Design Competition, celebrating five years since the opening of the revitalized Father Duffy Square and iconic Red Steps.

 The 2014 Valentine Heart was located at Father Duffy Square, between 46th and 47th Streets.
 Over the last five years, the Times Square Alliance has invited architecture and design firms to submit proposals for a romantic public art installation celebrating Valentine's Day in Times Square.
-The winner was selected by a jury from six submitted proposals - the installation will go on view to the public in early February.
+The winner is selected by a jury and the installation will go on view to the public in early February.
 Previous winners of the Times Square Valentine Heart Design include: Young Projects (2014); Situ Studio (2013); BIG (Bjarke Ingels Group) (2012); Freecell (2011); Moorhead & Moorhead (2010); and Gage/Clemenceau Architects (2009).

 On October 16, 2008, the revitalized Father Duffy Square opened to the public, including the Theatre Development Fund's (TDF) state-of-the-art TKTS booth under Times Square's now iconic glowing red glass staircase.
 Under the vision and leadership of TDF, Van Alen Institute ran the international juried design competiion, which was the largest architecture competition in New York City history at that time with 683 entrants from 31 countries.
 The winning concept by John Choi and Tai Ropiha (Sydney, Australia) was designed by top international architecture and design firm Perkins Eastman.
 The revitalization also included an expanded Duffy Square plaza designed by architect William Fellows.
 The project to revitalize Father Duffy Square was overseen by the Times Square Alliance, Theatre Development Fund, and the Coalition for Father Duffy.